redstrate/docs.xiv.zone/content/concept/logging-in-official.md

 **Note:** This article currently only covers logging in via non-Steam Square Enix accounts.

-Logging into the official FFXIV servers is actually very simple, and all you need is the ability to send/receive HTTP requests, create JSON responses and read some files off of the disk.
+Logging into the official FFXIV servers is actually very simple, and all you need is the ability to send/receive HTTP requests, parse JSON responses and read some files off of the disk.

-You'll notice below each HTTP request is a series of bullet points.
-These are HTTP request fields that **must** be filled.
-This is not a mere suggestion, as we want to closely emulate the official launcher as possible, else you will get nonsensical errors and things won't work.
+If you're wondering about the safety of these calls, as long as you don't do anything stupid (i.e. throw a 1 megabyte username into a form) then your account is safe.
+I guess Square Enix doesn't care about these endpoints too much, because even if you log into the game legitimately a hundred times in an hour they don't care.
+However, if you try logging into the account with invalid credentials, then it might get locked.

 You'll also notice the variable `{unique_id}` used in some of the User Agents.
 This is a unique id used by the official launcher, for an unknown purpose.
 However, any sort of unique ID will work.

-## Checking the Gate Status
+# Checking the Gate Status

-First of all, you want to check if you can _even_ log in the first place.
-This is extremely important, as the official launcher refuses to "pass the gate" so to speak.
-If you allow your launcher to bypass this, you're at your own risk **as Square Enix does not expect legitimate users to enter under maintenance servers**.
+First you must check the gate status, which tells if the servers are under maintenance.
+The legitimate launcher will not allow you to log in if the gate is closed. **Square Enix does not expect legitimate users to enter servers under maintenance**, not that you even can.

 **GET** `https://frontier.ffxiv.com/worldStatus/gate_status.json`